-Many of the children and young people who call us are trusting an adult with their problems for the first time.
-Some will form an ongoing relationship with our counsellors who’ll provide stable and reliable support when the caller needs it.
+Many of the children and teenagers who call us are trusting an adult with their problems for the first time.
+Some will form an ongoing relationship with our counsellors, who’ll provide stable and reliable support when the caller needs it.

 Empowering children is central to our counselling practice.
-We help to develop a child’s personal competence and resilience, so they can take the right perspective on the world around them.
+We help to develop a child or teenager’s personal competence and resilience, so they can take a positive perspective on the world around them.

 ‘Child-centred practice’ underpins everything we do.
 We: